tarantool/doc/sphinx/book/configuration/cfg_basic.rst

     The read/write data port number or :ref:`URI <index-uri>` (Universal Resource Identifier) string.
-Has no default value, so **must be specified** if connections will occur from remote clients that do not use “admin address” (the administrative host and port).
+Has no default value, so **must be specified** if connections will occur from remote clients that do not use the :ref:`“admin port” <administration-admin_ports>`.
+    Connections made with :samp:`listen={URI}` are sometimes called "binary protocol" or "primary port" connections.

     A typical value is 3301.
 The listen parameter may also be set for :ref:`local hot standby <book_cfg_local_hot_standby>`.